-Omega-6 PUFAs, including linoleic acid (LA; 18:2) and arachidonic acid (AA; 20:4), are fatty acids found in vegetable oils, nuts, seeds, and animal meats.
-Similar to ALA, LA must be consumed through the diet in order to give rise to AA and its other long-chain PUFA derivatives via desaturation and elongation processes.
-However, because cats show markedly little delta-6 desaturase activity (an enzyme needed to convert LA to AA), it is generally recommended that they obtain direct sources of AA.7
+Omega-6 PUFAs, including linoleic acid (LA) and arachidonic acid (AA), are fatty acids found in vegetable oils, nuts, seeds, and animal meats.
+Like ALA, LA must be consumed through the diet in order to give rise to AA and its other long-chain PUFA derivatives.
+However, because cats show markedly little delta-6 desaturase activity (an enzyme needed to convert LA to AA), it is generally recommended that they obtain direct sources of AA.5

 Differential Effects on Cellular Heath

-Despite their shared essentiality for overall health, omega-3 and omega-6 fatty acids can have very different effects when consumed in large amounts.4,9 Upon ingestion, both omega-3s and omega-6s are incorporated into membrane phospholipids where they play fundamental roles in regulating membrane properties and cellular signaling.9 However, whereas omega-3s help initiate cellular processes and signaling molecules that reduce cell stress and support a healthy inflammatory response, omega-6s can give rise to signaling molecules that promote an inflammatory response.9
+When consumed in large amounts, omega-3 and omega-6 fatty acids have very different effects on overall health.6,7 Upon ingestion, both omega-3s and omega-6s are incorporated into membrane phospholipids where they play fundamental roles in regulating membrane properties and cellular signaling.7 However, whereas omega-3s help initiate cellular processes and signaling molecules that reduce cell stress and support a healthy inflammatory response, omega-6s can give rise to signaling molecules that promote an inflammatory response.7

 Evidence-Based Benefits for Cats and Dogs

 Still not convinced that omega-3s are vital for your pet’s health?
-A growing literature finds that supplementation with EPA and DHA can provide a wide range of beneficial effects for cats and dogs.4 Although these fatty acids naturally occur and function together, they each have their own distinct, yet mutually supportive role in promoting pet health.
-(Note: the references with a * denote studies with cats, and references without * are studies with dogs).
+A growing literature finds that supplementation with EPA and DHA can provide a wide range of beneficial effects for cats and dogs.6 EPA and DHA naturally occur and function together, but maintain their own distinct, yet mutually supportive role in promoting pet health.

 Is My Pet Getting Enough Omega-3s?

-How Much Supplemental Omega-3 Does My Pet Need?
+How Much Omega-3 Fish Oil Does My Pet Need?

-There isn’t a consensus on omega-3 dosing guidelines for animals; however, veterinarians and the National Research Council (a highly credible organization dedicated to the application of scientific research) generally adhere to the following weight-based recommendations for dogs and cats:5
+There isn’t a consensus on omega-3 dosage for animals; however, veterinarians and the National Research Council (a highly credible organization dedicated to the application of scientific research) generally adhere to the following weight-based recommendations for dogs and cats: 3

-For reference, this would amount to 500-750 mg of EPA+DHA per day for a dog weighing 10 kg (~22 lbs.) and 150-250 mg of EPA+DHA per day for a cat weighing 5 kg (~11 lbs.).
-However, a number of variables factor into the amount of EPA and DHA your pet will need to meet its cellular health needs.
-These variables include:
+For reference, this amounts to a dose of 500-750 mg of EPA+DHA a day for a dog weighing 10 kg (~22 lbs.) and a dose of 150-250 mg of EPA+DHA per day for a cat weighing 5 kg (~11 lbs.).
+However, other variables factor into the amount of EPA and DHA your pet will need to meet its cellular health needs.

-- Different animal breeds and sizes will require different amounts of PUFAs to maintain optimal cellular health.4
+Different animal breeds and sizes will require different amounts of PUFAs to maintain optimal cellular health.6

-- Growing puppies and kittens often require greater amounts of omega-3s (particularly DHA) for proper retinal and brain development.5
+Growing puppies and kittens often require greater amounts of omega-3s (particularly DHA) for proper retinal and brain development.3

-- Different pet foods provide different amounts of PUFAs and will require different amounts of additional omega-3 supplementation.3
+Different pet foods provide different amounts of PUFAs and will require different amounts of additional omega-3 supplementation.1

-In light of all of these variables, we recommend talking to your pet’s veterinarian about their specific cellular health needs and integrating EPA and DHA into their diets accordingly.
-This can be done most efficiently by providing these fatty acids in a supplemental form, such as fish oil.
+Considering all of these variables, we recommend talking to your pet’s veterinarian about how to best meet your pet’s omega-3 needs.
+This can be done most efficiently by providing EPA and DHA in a supplemental form, such as fish oil for cats and dogs.

 Selecting a Quality Fish Oil Supplement

-When selecting a fish oil supplement for your pet, it is important to adhere to a few guidelines.
-More specifically, you should look for a high-quality product that is:
+When choosing a fish oil supplement for your cat or dog, it is important to pick a product that’s:

-- High in EPA and DHA—as opposed to ALA, which animals cannot convert into EPA and DHA efficiently.6,8
+- High in EPA and DHA—as opposed to ALA, which animals cannot convert into EPA and DHA efficiently.2,4

-- Triglyceride form—as opposed to ethyl-ester or synthetic forms, which are less easily absorbed and utilized by the body than omega-3s in the natural triglyceride form.3,5
+- Triglyceride form—as opposed to ethyl-ester or synthetic forms, which are less easily absorbed and utilized by the body than omega-3s in the natural triglyceride form.1,3

-- Free of toxins and pollutants—pay special attention to whether the manufacturer takes measures to avoid common contaminants like mercury.4
+- Free of toxins and pollutants—pay special attention to whether the manufacturer takes measures to avoid common contaminants like mercury.2

-- Third-party tested for quality control—nutritional supplements are not tested by the FDA, so choose a manufacturer that voluntarily undergoes third-party testing to verify their ingredients, purity, and safety.
+- Third-party tested for quality control—choose a manufacturer that voluntarily undergoes third-party testing to verify their ingredients, purity, and safety.

 Potential Side Effects

-Pets are the best, and as their owner, you only want what’s best for them.
-According to a growing body of research, what’s “best” includes a more balanced ratio of omega-6 to omega-3 fats.
-If your pet’s food is lacking in important omega-3 fats, consult your veterinarian about whether and how much EPA and DHA your pet needs for optimal health across life stages.
+If your cat or dog is lacking in important omega-3 fats, consult your veterinarian about whether and how much supplemental EPA and DHA they need for optimal health across life stages.